geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 Hints are advisory.
 They can flag likely issues, but they do not block `Run SuiteQL`.
 NetSuite remains the final source of truth and returns execution errors in the Result panel.

+The SuiteQL Hints and Autocomplete panels are collapsible, so you can fold them while focusing on the editor and query results.

 ## 4. Choose Execution Mode

 Check `Run as SuiteQLPaged` when you want paginated results with `N/query.runSuiteQLPaged`.